-According to Table B9: Selections for Internal Competitive Promotions for Major Occupations, data indicated PWD and PWTD applied and were qualified for internal selections for MCOs within the series of 0006, 0007 and 0101.
+In reviewing selections for internal competitive promotions for Mission Critical Occupations (MCO), data indicated PWD and PWTD applied, were qualified & selected for internal selections for MCO's within the series of 0006, 0007 and 0101; however, we did not meet the benchmarks.

-4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission-critical occupations (MCO)?
+4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
 If "yes", please describe the triggers below.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.